 If you are logged out, we’ll ask you to sign in first and bring you to a new board right after that.

 If you’re new to Miro, you will be redirected to the signup page.
-We'll bring you to a new board with the onboarding flow right after you register a Miro profile.

 The board interface

 1. Board menu.